ar29/fampay-backend-assignment/README.md

 # Fampay Backend Assignment

 # Project Goal

 To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.

+# Search query: Cricket

-# Basic Requirements:
+# Basic Requirements (Covered):

-- Server should call the YouTube API continuously in background (async) with some interval (say 10 seconds) for fetching the latest videos for a predefined search query and should store the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs and any other fields you require) in a database with proper indexes.
+- Server calls the YouTube API continuously in background (async) with an interval of 10 seconds for fetching the latest Cricket videos  and storse the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs  in a database with proper indexes.
 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
 - A basic search API to search the stored videos using their title and description.
-- Dockerize the project.
+- Dockerized the project.
-- It should be scalable and optimised.
+- Project is scalable and optimised.

 # Bonus Points (Covered):

-- Add support for supplying multiple API keys so that if quota is exhausted on one, it automatically uses the next available key.
+- Added support for supplying multiple API keys so that if quota is exhausted on one, it automatically uses the next available key.
-- Make a dashboard to view the stored videos with filters and sorting options.
+- Made a dashboard to view the stored videos with filters and sorting options.

 # Setup and Test Instructions
 1. `docker-compose up -d --build `